WordPress/gutenberg/docs/data/data-core-editor.md

 *Parameters*

- * id: UID of the block whose nested setting.
+ * clientId: Client ID of the block whose nested setting are being received.
  * settings: Object with the new settings for the nested block.

 ### updateEditorSettings